intermine/im-docs/docs/get-started/tutorial/webapp.rst

 You can also see and edit the values of every property set for your mine.

 1. Log in as the superuser for your mine.
-(You set this value in the InterMine properties file, see :doc:`/webapp/admin/` for details)
+(See :doc:`/webapp/admin` for details)
 2. Change the last part of the URL in your browser to be `showProperties.do`, e.g. http://localhost:8080/malaria/showProperties.do

-This is  list of all properties in all configuration files that are used in your webapp.
+This lists of all properties in all configuration files that are used in your webapp.
 Search for `project.subTitle` and you should see your new value.

 Keyword Search
 ^^^^^^^^^^^^^^^^^^^^^^